Preventing subdomain takeovers and receiving less false positives with Detectify

 Integrations - Jira and Slack

-Visma’s security teams receive all medium and high severity vulnerability findings from Deep Scan and Asset Monitoring in Jira.
+Visma’s security teams receive all medium and high severity vulnerability findings from Application Scanning and Surface Monitoring in Jira.
 Each scan profile is set up as a unique JIRA issue to find metrics for all the raised issues, allowing for an exact remediation timeframe and knowing precisely what teams are remediating what issues.

 With the Slack integration, Visma gets high severity vulnerability findings alerts instantly and is aware of issues as soon as they are discovered.